-The information provided below describes the eligibility criteria for being charged a Home (UK), EU or International fee.
-Pleae review these guidelines before applying to be re-assessed.
+The information provided below describes the eligibility criteria for being charged a Home (UK) or Overseas fee.

-Fee Status definition: The University's assessment of your fee status will determine whether you pay the lower 'Home/EU' Tuition Fee rate or the higher 'International' fee rate.
-Your fee status remains the same unless your immigration status has changed, in which case, you have the right to request a reassessment of your status.
+Your fee status remains the same for the full duration of your course, unless your immigration status has changed, in which case, you have the right to request a reassessment of your status.

 The eligibility criteria below relate only to your course tuition fees.
 The eligibility rules for financial student support are very different, for support advice you will need to contact the Money@CampusLife team.

 If you are a New Student and have applied to study on an Undergraduate or Postgraduate course, your fee status is determined by the Admissions Office, based on the information you have supplied on your course application (or via your UCAS application) and on the University’s own Fee Assessment Questionnaire, if applicable.
 If you are a Current Student, then your fee status is determined by Student Finance.

 Your fee status will determine what tuition fees you are liable for paying.

 The Admissions Office will confirm in your Offer Letter whether you will be charged Home or Overseas Tuition Fees.
 In some cases, further clarification will be sought to determine the correct status before a final “Offer” letter is issued, and/or you may be advised to defer your studies until such a time that you meet the essential requirements for Home rate Tuition Fees.